Friday, March 27, 2009

 Saturday, March 7, 2009

-Collection of All Newborn DNA By Federal Government Without Consent
+Collection of All Newborn DNA By Federal Government Without Consent (S.1858)

 A lot of people are unaware that in 2007 a bill (S.1858) was passed by Congress that requires DNA samples of all newborn children to be sent to the Federal Government, warehoused, databased and tagged to note any genetic anomalies.
 This law does not require notification, much less consent, from the parents.

 Every newborn child is now having samples of their DNA sent to the government for screening and indexing.
-The title of the bill was "Newborn SCreening Saves Lives Act of 2007" but probably should have been titled "Stealing Your Kid'S DNA for Databasing and Tracking Without Telling You."
+The title of the bill was "Newborn Screening Saves Lives Act of 2007" but probably should have been titled "Stealing Your Kid'S DNA for Databasing and Tracking Without Telling You."

 Beyond establishing a list of genetic conditions for which newborns would be tested, the bill also establishes guidelines for sharing test results nationwide, creating systems for surveillance and tracking of the status of anyone diagnosed at birth with any kind of defect, tracking genetic traits and defects within families and to subject people to genetic research without getting their consent or even having to inform them.
 The DNA is taken and then becomes the property of the government.